thebabellibrarybot/MorganAPi/README.md

 # Morgan Library API with Dockerized MySQL Database:

-This is a basic Node.js API that is dockerized and designed to work with a MySQL database.
+This is a basic Node.js API that is dockerized with a MySQL database.
 It provides a simple interface to interact with the database using HTTP requests.

 ### Getting Started: